 What is the next page or previous page?
 Data in display memory can be accessed (displayed on the screen) in blocks that are known as "pages".
 A page consists of 24 lines of data (23 lines for a Model 226 and 47 lines for a Model 237 high resolution monitor).
 The current page is that sequence of lines which appears on the screen at any given time.
 The previous page is the preceding 23/24/47 lines in display memory.
 The next page is the succeeding 23/24/47 lines in display memory.
-The next page is the succeeding 23/24/47 lines in display memory.
-The next page is the succeeding 23/24/47 lines in display memory.
-The next page is the succeeding 23/24/47 lines in display memory.
 This concept, along with the concept of rolling data through the display screen and memory, are shown in the following illustrations.